axelpale/affineplane/docs/API.md

 ## affineplane.proj2

 Projections between two-dimensional planes for various geometries.
-Projections are maps from plane A to plane B.
+The [proj2](#affineplaneproj2) projections are orthogonal projections from plane A to plane B, assuming that the planes are parallel in 3D.

 A projection can be used as a function that converts coordinates of geometric structures from plane to plane.

-The structure stays completely intact: isomorphism.
+The structure of projected objects stays completely intact.
 Only the representation changes.
+Therefore projections are isomorphisms.

 The structures are in affine space: there is no origin or 'global' plane.

 The projection defines the location of plane A on plane B.